Using the AWS Elastic Beanstalk Python Platform

 Elastic Beanstalk provides configuration options that you can use to customize the software that runs on the EC2 instances in your Elastic Beanstalk environment.
 You can configure environment variables needed by your application, enable log rotation to Amazon S3, and map folders in your application source that contain static files to paths served by the proxy server.

-For portability, you can include configuration files in your application source code to configure the same settings.
-With configuration files, the settings are applied every time you create a new environment or deploy your applications.
-You can also use configuration files to install packages and run scripts during deployment.
+To save settings in your source code, you can include configuration files.
+Settings in configuration files are applied every time you create an environment or deploy your application.
+You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments.

 For Python packages available from pip, you can also include a requirements file named